A computational methodology for two-dimensional fluid flows: Conclusion and future direction

 \section{Conclusion and future direction}

-This article outlines a methodology for discretizing partial derivatives using the interpolating scaling functions.
-This scaling function forms the foundation of multiresolution approximation and multiscale simulation methodologies.
-A weighted residual collocation method has been developed and the performance of the method has been verified in this article.

-Results show that the numerical error can be controlled by increasing the order of dyadic interpolation, in which the global number of the degrees of freedom remains the same.
-A Poisson solver that is based on the interpolating scaling function has been verified, where the exact solution is known.
-Extension to a nonlinear advection-diffusion problem shows that the accuracy remains equivalent to a reference solution, although the present work has used a time step as large as $100$ times of what was used in the reference model.
-Analysis with the shear driven flow exhibits the potential of the present development to the field of CFD.
+This article outlines a numerical simulation methodology, where partial derivatives have been discretized with a weighted residual collocation method that is based on the interpolating scaling functions, and a fully implicit time integration scheme has been studied following the artificial compressibility method~\cite{Chorin67,Nithiarasu2003,Perrin2006}.

+The basis for the weighted residual collocation method has been derived with the help of the iterative interpolation scheme proposed by~\citet{Dubuc89}, {\em i.e.} the DD subdivision scheme.
+An algorithm for computing the first and the second order derivatives of the interpolating scaling function has been presented.
+The performance of the weighted residual collocation method has been studied.
+The numerical verification has been presented with $3$ representative examples. $i)$ The Laplacian of a function has been approximated, verifying that the error agrees with the theoretical estimate. $ii)$~The electrostatic potential field has been computed form a given charge distribution, where a manufactured solution of the potential field is known.
+An excellent agreement between the exact and the numerical solution has been observed. $iii)$~The methodology has been tested for computing the Helmholtz-Hodge decomposition of a given vector field.
+These experiments confirm the accuracy of the collocation method.

+The present development on the collocation method has been extended for simulating two-dimensional fluid flow, which has been validated with three challenging examples; $i)$~the solution of the advection-diffusion equation exhibits no visible oscillation, and demonstrate a linear speed up because of the implicit scheme; $ii)$~the shear driven simulation has been validated with a reference simulation; and $ii)$~excellent energy conservation has been observed with the simulation of a penetrative convection flow.

-These results provide potential feedback for constructing fast multiresolution algorithms for numerical solution of partial differential equation.
-We are interested to extend the proposed discretization methodology, using the adaptive wavelet basis so that adaptively refined local meshes could be employed.
-Parallel implementation of this work is currently underway.
+These results provide potential feedback on constructing fast multiresolution algorithms for simulating fluid flows.
+We are interested to extend the proposed discretization methodology to three-dimensional fluid flows.
+However, an advanced data structure, a parallel computing algorithm, and a multilevel solution methodology are needed for three-dimensional simulations.
+This work is currently underway.